Clement Price Thomas: Price Thomas Travelling Fellowship

 Price Thomas was the third president of the Travelling Surgical Club, as it was known from 1952 to 1972.
 Now known as the Travelling Surgical Society of Great Britain, the Price Thomas Travelling Fellowship was established in the memory of Price Thomas and his surgeon son Martyn.
 Two bursaries are awarded annually to inspire education and encourage surgical exchanges.

 Memorabilia of The King's Surgery

-The operating table is on display at Westminster Hospital, while Dr Cyril F. Scurr donated the ECG machine to the British Oxygen Company Museum at the Association of Anaesthetists of Great Britain.
+The operating table is on display at Westminster Hospital, while Cyril F. Scurr donated the ECG machine to the British Oxygen Company Museum at the Association of Anaesthetists of Great Britain.

-Film and Television
+Film and television

 Price Thomas will be remembered for the thoracotomy on King George VI, which was re-enacted in Stephen Daldry's TV series The Crown in 2016.
 The highly realistic and accurate model of the king complete with surgical incisions was donated to the Gordon Museum of Pathology as an educational aid.
 The controversies over the cause of the king's death were also touched on in the 2010 film The King's Speech.